-PUBLIC MASS-If you wish to attend, Saturday 6.00pm or Sunday 9.30am, and it is safe for you to do so, please ring Joe Stead, Parish Council Secretary, 01904 424361; bookings; Mondays, Wednesdays and Fridays 9.30-11.00am or you can ring at any reasonable time.
-If Joe is in, he will take the booking and if not you can leave a message and he will get back to you asap.
+PUBLIC MASS-If you wish to attend Mass and it is safe for you to do so, please ring Joe Stead, Parish Council Secretary, 01904 424361; bookings; Monday, Wednesday and Fridays 9.30-11.00am ONLY.
+If Joe is in, he will take the booking and if not leave a message and he will get back to you asap.
 You must give your contact details, these will be kept securely for 21days purely for track and trace purposes.
 Please do not turn up if you have not booked, as entry could be refused.
 All Masses will also be on Zoom.

 ACT OF SPIRITUAL COMMUNION PRAYER-My Jesus, I believe that You are present in the Most Holy Sacrament.
 I love You above all things, and I desire to receive You into my soul.
 Since I cannot at this moment receive You sacramentally, come at least spiritually into my heart.
 I embrace You as if You were already there and unite myself wholly to You.
 Never permit me to be separated from You.
 Amen.

 Sun 25th Jul 9:30am Mass 17th Sunday Ordinary Time

 Mon 26th 9:00 Mass on Zoom Ss Anne & Joachim

 Tues 27th 7:00pm Mass Feria